letinbit/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chown [user] [filename] is a command to change the owner of a file touch file_name is used to creat an empty file_name file By using the command chmod with three digit values and file name, we can change the permisson
+chown [user] [filename] is a command to change the owner of a file touch file_name is used to creat an empty file_name file By using the command chmod with three digit values and file name, we can change the permisson Chmod with threedigit vale can change the giving file permission